 The MBE-Annotated Preview 2006 (MBE-AP) is a 100-question, annotated online practice exam using questions drawn from MBEs administered from 1999 to 2006.
-Purchasing the MBE-AP gives an examinee a subscription for online access to the practice exam, for unlimited trials, expiring at 6:00 a.m. central time on the day of the next MBE administration.
+Purchasing the MBE-AP gives an examinee a subscription for online access to the practice exam, for unlimited trials, expiring one year after the date of purchase.
 Examinees can take the practice exam in either timed or untimed settings, and receive feedback on their answers, including annotations and a customized score report designed to help identify strengths and weaknesses in the six MBE subject areas.
 This product is only available online.